mattmar/rasterdiv_chapter10_UseR/README.md

 ## Overview

-This repository contains the R script and data organisation needed to reproduce all analyses and figures (03–08) in Chapter 10.
+This repository contains the R script and data organisation needed to reproduce all analyses and figures (03–08) in Chapter.
 We apply the rasterdiv package to:

 - Stebbins Cold Canyon (CA, USA) — NAIP CIR imagery
 - Macchiarvana (IT) — PlanetScope NDVI time series